 during the build using the environment variable

-Fluidsim is also sensible to the environment variables:
+Fluidsim is also sensitive to the environment variables:

 FLUIDSIM_PATH: path where the simulation results are saved.